bythorsthunder/Orion-Tri-Belt/README.md

 # Orion Tri-Belt

 A mod of a Voron Trident that replaces the 3 leadscrews with belts and modified Z-Drives from a 2.4.
-This is in the very early stages of development and though a fully funtional model has been completed the various parts are not yet fully tested.
-Many changes will be coming in the following months.
+This is in the very early stages of development and though a fully funtional printer has been built some of the parts are not yet fully tested.
+The existing printer is producing excellent prints though many changes will be coming in the following months.

 This first version places the Low Voltage Electronics up top, though I do hope to create a version in the future which is more closely matched to a stock Trident Build.
 The second version will have the Z drives and low voltage electronics located on the bottom as in a Voron 2.4.